-- This protocol gives general guidelines and is not meant to substitute for clinical decision making.
-Consult the referring surgical team for progressing a patient based on clinical presentation that falls out side of the norm. - Be patient.
+- This protocol gives general guidelines and is not a substitute for clinical decision making.
+Consult the surgical team for progressing a patient beyond the standard protocol. - Be patient.
 Trust the process.
 Don't get ahead of biology. - Never force PROM.
-Gentle progression of what the body gives. - If motion is restored, strength will return - Respect timelines for healing and clinical presentation for progression---work with your surgical team and rehab therapist - Don't forget to address subtle impairments in motion if present in whatever phase - If scapular hiking present against gravity return to supine and other exercises until it improves.
+Gentle progression, little or no pain. - If motion is restored, strength will return - Respect timelines for healing and clinical presentation for progression. - Don't forget to address subtle impairments in motion if present no matter the phase - If scapular hiking present against gravity (AROM) return to supine and other exercises until it improves. - Progress to antigravity only when gravity assist is nearly full - Consider gradually inclining patient up against gravity until able to move against gravity without scapular hiking (beach chair progression)